fairnesscoop/permacoop/README.md

 # :seedling: CoopERP :seedling:

-CoopERP is an eco-design and open-source ERP made by a cooperative (Fairness) for cooperatives.
+CoopERP is an eco-design and open-source ERP for cooperatives.

 ## Technical stack